Spring 2023 Conference Agenda

 Opening Plenary

-Speaker: Meena Seshamani, Director, Center for Medicare, CMS
+Speaker: CMMI Director, Meena Seshamani, Director, Center for Medicare, CMS

-Roundtable Discussion: APMs vs. MA: Opportunities and Challenges to Achieve Savings and Innovate Care across Models
+Roundtable Discussion: ACOs vs. MA: Opportunities and Challenges to Achieve Savings and Innovate Care across Models

 10:00 am – 10:30 am Break